 Now that you’ve selected your proper cut of meat and trussed it up, it’s time to season and sear that bad boy.
-Rub the whole thing down with some good kosher salt and cracked black pepper.
+Rub the whole thing down with some good sea or kosher salt and cracked black pepper.
 This isn’t a job for “sprinkling”.
 This is a job for rubbing.
 So wash your hands and get ready to get dirty, because you’ll want to really rub and pat the salt and pepper into the meat.

 The next logical step is to brown that baby up in bacon fat.
-Browning doesn’t actually lock in the juices (see this article), but it does serve the purpose of releasing lots of flavor into the fat, which will then flavor the braising liquid, which will in turn flavor the jus.
-It also enhances the finished texture by giving the roast a bit of a crust.
+Browning doesn’t actually lock in the juices (see this article from Serious Eats), but it does serve the purpose of releasing lots of flavor into the fat, which will then flavor the braising liquid, which will in turn flavor the sauce.
+It also enhances the finished texture by giving the roast a nice crust.
 So, brown yo’ roast.

 You’ll sauté the vegetables just until they’re soft, and then deglaze the whole mess with some red wine.
 I also add a few glugs of balsamic vinegar for extra complexity.
 A few herbs and a cup or so of beef broth.
 So good.
 Add the browned chuck roast back to the dutch oven, cover it up, and pop it in the oven.

 I typically select a 3-ish pound cut when I’m cooking for my little family, which is enough for dinner plus at least one round of leftovers, and it takes about 3-3.5 hours.
 Larger cuts will take longer.

 After setting the roast aside to be shred just before serving, I strain the vegetables from the liquid, squishing them with the back of a wooden spoon to extract as much flavor as possible.
 Then I add another half a cup or so of beef broth to the braising liquid and simmer it until reduced by about half.
 Treat yourself, and finish it off with a couple of tablespoons of good quality butter for richness.